stardust-coder/myportfolio/content/about/english.md

 ![This is me][1]

 #### News
+* Feb 2023.
+Got promoted to a Chief AI Engineer at Matsuo Institute !
 * Nov 2022.
 Participated ACM SenSys 2022 !
 * Feb 2022.
 Founded EQUES Inc., an AI startup !